 Space Availability and Mounting Options for a Solar Panel Array

-There have been some pretty creative racking systems custom designed and built by owners to help raise the panels in order to avoid roof obstacles.
-Attention to mounting hardware, panel orientation, and height and weight of the mounts and panels is just as important.
-A standard 60 cell panel can weight between 40 to 50lbs each.
+There has been some pretty creative racking systems custom designed and built by owners to help raise the panels in order to avoid roof obstacles.
+Attention to the mounting hardware, panel orientation, and the height and weight of the mounts and panels is just as important.
+A standard 60 cell panel can weigh between 40 to 50lbs each.
 They all will add to the total weight of the RV.

 In order to make up for deficiencies in the mounted solar panel array, the use of a ground deploy solar panel array can be a viable option.
 These could consist of either an assemble suitcase set of solar panels or a home built, combination of panels, and a quality solar charge controller.
 Planning the system to be adequate in less ideal conditions will generally result in better performance overall.